serucee/github-actions/README.md

 # github-actions
 ### General information
 /.github/workflows contains the currently used workflows
-/collection contains workflows that are currently beeing evaluated
+/testing_workflows contains workflows that are currently beeing evaluated, tested, or kept to play around

 ### Explanation for every workflow.yml file